Pylons/pyramid/docs/narr/security.rst

 the ACE matches.
 The second element is a :term:`principal`.
 The third argument is a permission or sequence of permission names.

 A principal is usually a user id, however it also may be a group id if your authentication system provides group information and the effective :term:`authentication policy` policy is written to respect group information.
-For example, the :class:`pyramid.authentication.RepozeWho1AuthenicationPolicy` enabled by the ``repozewho1authenticationpolicy`` ZCML directive respects group information if you configure it with a ``callback``.
+For example, the
+:class:`pyramid.authentication.RepozeWho1AuthenicationPolicy` respects group
+information if you configure it with a ``callback``.
 See :ref:`authentication_policies_directives_section` for more information about the ``callback`` attribute.

 Each ACE in an ACL is processed by an authorization policy *in the order dictated by the ACL*.
 So if you have an ACL like this: